 - BSc. in Podiatry.

-- FCPod(M): Fellowship in Podiatric Medicine and is entitled to prescribe a limited list of prescription medicines (POM).
+- FRCPodM: (Fellow of the Royal College of Podiatry in Podiatric Medicine) and is entitled to prescribe a limited list of prescription medicines (POM).

-- MCPod: Member of the College of Podiatry.
+- MRCPod: Member of the Royal College of Podiatry.

 - HPC registered: Registered with the Society of Chiropodists and Podiatrists, College of Podiatry and the Health Professions Council.

 - FET certificate: a Further Education Teacher’s Certificate.

 - CUBS certified: Cardiff University Bond Solon registered for expert witness work in Podiatry, and registered with the Legal Services Commission as an expert witness for Podiatric medico-legal work.